 According to the National Heart, Lung and Blood Institute, sleep is good for the brain.
 When we fall asleep, the brain is able to create new pathways to help us learn.
 This helps students perform better and people who require troubleshooting and problem solving skills on the job.
 When we go to school or work tired, we may become more emotional and have difficulty with change.
 Poor sleeping habits may also contribute to feeling stressed, sad, or depressed.
 It is also associated with an increased incidence of obesity.

 Sleep plays a role in helping our bodies to function at its best.
-During sleep, our bodies repair damage to the heart and blood vessels.
+During slumber, our bodies repair damage to the heart and blood vessels.
 When we miss out on those precious hours each night, we increase our risk for chronic diseases such as diabetes, kidney disease, stroke and others.
-Sleep helps us to maintain a healthy balance of the hunger hormone, leptin (makes us hungry) and ghrelin (makes us full).
+Enough rest helps us to maintain a healthy balance of the hunger hormone, leptin (makes us hungry) and ghrelin (makes us full).
 The lack of sleep can also negatively impact another hormone, insulin.
-Not enough sleep can mean higher blood sugar levels.
+Not enough of it can mean higher blood sugar levels.
 Lastly, a good night’s sleep helps our body’s immune system to function at optimal levels.

 How can we improve our sleep habits?

 - Try going to bed and waking up at the same time everyday.
 This helps set the time clock in our bodies.

 - Take a break from bright computer or TV screens an hour before going to bed.
 The bright light can tell our brain to stay awake.

 - Avoid stimulants such as caffeine.
 These substances can stay active in the body for up to eight hours, and when it is time to sleep, we are wired even though we are tired.